-Rib-tip syndrome, also known as costo-iliac impingement syndrome, is defined as pain felt in the flank at the level of the iliac crest (top of the hip bone) caused by the lowest rib touching the iliac crest, thereby causing pain.
+Rib-tip syndrome, also known as costo-iliac impingement syndrome, is described as pain felt in the flank at the level of the iliac crest (top of the hip bone) caused by the lowest rib touching the iliac crest, thereby causing pain.

 Signs and symptoms

 In rib-tip syndrome, the pain is usually evoked by static pressure such as sitting or standing for long periods of time, twisting the trunk, and walking.
 The pain is felt on one or both sides, at the level of the iliac crest.

 How is rip-tip syndrome diagnosed?

 If you have the pain described above, a neurological examination will always be performed in order to exclude any other possible causes.
 In addition to the neurological examination, the movements of the upper and lower back are checked for limitation and pain.
 The end of the lowest rib is also examined in order to feel whether or not it is painful and whether it is close to the iliac crest.
 The spine is also examined to check for severe scoliosis.
 The upper and lower back is also examined to feel which vertebrae are painful when pressure is put on them.

 - Diagnostic examination for other non-physical factors important to your pain already took place after you filled in your pain questionnaires.

 - X-rays and MRI scan are performed to exclude other causes.